Skip to main content

 Microsoft HyperV - Installation

-Download the Device42 VM image & un-zip
+1. Download the Device42 VM Image

-Use 7zip to unzip the downloaded file.
+Download the compressed Device42 virtual appliance and use 7zip to unzip the file.

-Create a new Microsoft VM (virtual machine)
+2. Create a New Microsoft VM

-Create a VM with a minimum of 2 vCPU, 8 GB RAM, and 1 network card; configure the new VM to use the attached vhd.
-Note: Only HyperV Gen1 VMs are currently supported!
-In our experience, users have run into issues deploying Linux VMs as Generation 2 in HyperV.
-With that in mind, we recommend deploying Device42 only as a version Gen1 VM.
+Only HyperV Gen1 VMs are currently supported.
+In our experience, users have issues deploying Linux VMs as Generation 2 in HyperV.
+We recommend deploying Device42 only as a version Gen1 VM.

 Specify Name and Location